saeedanabtawi/Jenin/README.md

 ## Overview

-- Jenin AI mock Interviewer is a voice-first mock interview coach.
+- AI Interview Test Tool is a voice-first mock interview coach.
 It conducts realistic interviews, transcribes user speech via Speech-to-Text (STT), reasons over responses with a Large Language Model (LLM), and replies with natural Text-to-Speech (TTS).
 - Persona: The Resilient Guide — confident, motivational, structured, and empowering.
 Voice is calm and authoritative yet approachable.
 Favorite line: “You’ve got this.
 Let’s tackle this question step by step.”
 - Architecture principles: modular, provider-agnostic adapters for STT/LLM/TTS; privacy-first by design; optional local/offline support depending on chosen providers.